AviatrixSystems/Docs/HowTos/gateway.rst

 ================================       =======================
 SRC CIDR	                              This is a qualifier condition that specifies a source IP address range where the rule applies.
 When left blank, this field is not used.
 SRC PORT                               This is a qualifier condition that specifies a source port that the rule applies.
 When left blank, this field is not used.
 DST CIDR                               This is a qualifier condition that specifies a destination IP address range where the rule applies.
-When left blank, this field is not used.
+When left blank, this field is not used and a default route 0.0.0.0/0 pointing to Aviatrix Gateway will be programmed into Cloud platform routing table.
 DST PORT                               This is a qualifier condition that specifies a destination port where the rule applies.
 When left blank, this field is not used.
 PROTOCOL                               This is a qualifier condition that specifies a destination port protocol where the rule applies.
 When left blank, this field is not used.
 INTERFACE                              This is a qualifier condition that specifies output interface where the rule applies.
 When left blank, this field is not used.